pymedphys/pymedphys/lib/pymedphys/docs/contrib/dive/create-streamlit-exe.md

 ## Quick version

-To actually build and create the binary all you actually need to do is the following:
+To actually build and create the PyMedPhys Streamlit binary all you actually need to do is the following:

 - Install [Poetry](https://python-poetry.org/docs/#installation)
 - Install [Node](https://nodejs.org/en/) and [Yarn 1.x](https://classic.yarnpkg.com/en/docs/install#debian-stable)